mjw56/isomorphic-cookie/README.md

 Load, save and remove cookies within your isomorphic application

 ## Isomorphic cookies!
-You can also plug it directly with a Node.js request by adding just before the renderToString: `var unplug = isomorphicCookie.plugToRequest(req, res);`<br />
+If using on Node.js with express or hapi, you can hook into the request and reply using `var unplug = isomorphicCookie.plugToRequest(req, res);`

-*(require the cookieParser middleware)*
+*(require the cookieParser middleware for express)*

 To ensure long running async operations do not attempt to alter cookies after the request has been sent, call the `unplug` function that is returned in a finally block in your router.

 If you are within a non-browser or Node.js environment, you can use `isomorphicCookie.setRawCookie(req.headers.cookie)`

-This supports Express and Hapi.
+This currently supports Express and Hapi.
 If you need to support another framework, feel free to send a PR.

 ## Download
 `npm install isomorphic-cookie`<br />